 A pre-existing condition is a medical condition, problem, or ailment that existed before your accident.
 Say you were in a car accident and hurt your back.
 A prior back injury from a couple of years earlier would be a pre-existing condition.

 The insurance company will consider these things when processing your claim:

 - Respiratory conditions

-- Previous pain treatments (medications, TENS units, chronic pain, etc…)
+- Previous pain treatments (medications, stents, pacemakers, etc.)

-- History of chiropractic care
+- A history of chiropractic care

 - Degenerative disc disease

 - Spinal stenosis